 - For both Mother’s Day and Father’s Day, Ashar went with relevant family members to tea and brunch respectively at our favorite local teahouse, the Red Brick Bakery.

 - As I mentioned earlier, we heard from our (amazing) evaluator, Dawn, that Ashar was officially GOOD TO GO on the year, and we turned in our paperwork to the school district.
 Achievement Unlocked: Ninth Grade Completion!

-- Also as mentioned above, Dan’s parents visited us for a week from their home in Arizona.
+- Also as mentioned above, Kaitlyn’s parents visited us for a week from their home in Arizona.
 We had a great time just hanging out, watching Eureka and touring local farmers’ markets.